Cheng Hong

-Cheng Hong (程虹 (Chéng Hóng); born 21 November 1957) is a Chinese professor at the Capital University of Economics and Business and the wife of the former Chinese premier Li Keqiang.
+Cheng Hong (程虹 (Chéng Hóng); born 21 November 1957) is a Chinese literary scholar and translator.
+She is a professor at the Capital University of Economics and Business and the widow of the former Chinese premier Li Keqiang.

 Biography

 Cheng was born in Zhengzhou, Henan, in 1957.
 She secondary studied at Zhengzhou No.7 Middle School.
 During the Cultural Revolution, she became a sent-down youth in Guangkuo Tiandi Township, Jia County, Henan.
 After the resumption of college entrance examination in 1977, she was accepted to the PLA College of Foreign Languages (now PLA Information Engineering University).
 After graduation, she engaged in advanced studies at Tsinghua University, where she met her future husband Li Keqiang.